 My favorite dinners are lean chicken/turkey with a veggie and potato (I leave the skin on for nutritional value).
 Or I enjoy eating sheet pan dinner with chicken/turkey, bell peppers, zucchini/squash, red onion, garlic, and chives.
 One of my favorite go-to places for meal ideas is Cara Clark Nutrition.

 Losing weight and keeping it off is very difficult.
 Throughout my weight loss journey, I learned that there is no quick fix.
 Maintaining permanent weight loss is about finding healthier foods and drinks you enjoy.
-With the right mindset, permanent weight loss can be done.
+With the right mindset, permanent weight loss is possible.

 Katie, your article was very infomative.
 You impressed me with your personlization of trials you encountered and how you forged through them to bring about a healthier, more fit, you.